maxnd/mxMarkEdit/README.md

 #### Version 1.2.19

-- In the options, two buttons have been added to reset the colours of the text in black and white or in various colours; these colours are different for dark and light mode.
+- In the options, two buttons have been added to reset the colors of the text in black and white or in various colors; these colors are different for dark and light mode.
 - Minor graphic improvements in presentation mode.

 #### Version 1.2.18